Our daily habits form who we are today, and who we’ll become in the future.

 It’s no surprise that people who work out on a regular basis have way more positive outlook towards the life.

-Due to the submerging duck-dives and cardiovascular fitness – surfers lungs get a decent exercise which improves lung capacity.
+Due to the submerging duck-dives and cardiovascular fitness – surfers’ lungs get a decent exercise which improves lungcapacity and overall cardiovascular fitness.

 As easy it may seem to a spectator, learning the balance of surfing might be the toughest thing to learn even for a talented sportsperson.
 It is a “touch” that can not be learned in theory or doing other similar extreme sports.